cs106l/textbook/src/02-cpp-fundamentals/02-types-and-structs.md

 ## Modern Typing

 Because C++ is a statically-typed language, the types of every variable, parameter, and function return type must be known at compile time.
 While this affords us many perks (as discussed above), writing out long type names can become inconvenient.
-To counteract this, there are two mechanisms to avoid having to always write out type names.
+To counteract this, modern C++ offers two mechanisms to make typing easier.

 Consider the following function signature, which computes the solution to the quadratic equation $ax^2+bx+c=0$ as a `std::pair<bool, std::pair<double, double>>`.
 Note that the `bool` field indicates whether or not the equation had a solution.